 Beware: The exemption only applies if you have indicated the reimbursement in advance.
 No specific exemption applies without an indication.
 A free doctrine of proof applies to indicating.
 You must demonstrate that you have indicated the reimbursement.

 You may provide fixed cost reimbursements for facilities that meet the necessity criterion (noodzakelijkheidscriterium), as long as you explicitly specify the requirements that these facilities must meet.
-You should also always do research to the actual costs beforehand.
+Also, you should always do research to the actual costs beforehand.
 Fixed cost reimbursements for specific exemptions can only be granted if a (random) study into the level of the costs has been conducted beforehand.

 The following reimbursements are specifically exempted: